tjFogarty/tj-ie/src/site/posts/upgrading-to-webpack-4.md

 - javascript
 ---

-It's no big secret that I love {% external-link "https://github.com/JeffreyWay/laravel-mix/", "Laravel Mix" %}.
+It's no big secret that I love [Laravel Mix](https://github.com/JeffreyWay/laravel-mix/).
 It's handy enough to throw into most projects, and I had been using it with WordPress sites for a long while as it made onboarding new devs a lot easier.
 Babel and Sass?
 Done.

 ``` js
 mix.js('src/app.js', 'dist/').sass('src/app.scss', 'dist/');